 - 1 cup water

-- Fresh thyme sprigs tied tightly together into a bundle with string. (see notes)
+- fresh thyme sprigs tied tightly together into a bundle with string. (see notes)

 - 1 bay leaf

-- Sea salt and freshly ground pepper
+- pink Himalayan salt and freshly ground pepper to taste

 - Optional: Serve with pasta or polenta